 Color gives us loads of information about nature, beauty, other people, and even perils that surround us.
 We often take color for granted and we don’t imagine the immense amount of evolutionary effort involved in that capacity.
 But have you ever wondered,

-Podcast: Finding Color Inspiration
+Podcast: Finding Colour Inspiration

 Finding Colour InspirationA newly expanded team shares where they find inspiration for working with natural colors Speakers: Brian Avilés - Category Technical Lead, Parker Cox - Americas Sales Director, and Catalina Ospina - Technical Marketing Specialist A

-Top 5 Considerations When Coloring Bakery
+Top 5 Considerations When Colouring Bakery

 With so many different types of natural colors from a such wide variety of sources, choosing the right one can be difficult.
 Whether you’re creating cakes, cookies, frostings, or fillings, there are some important factors to consider when choosing a natural